jooprima/MERN-todoAPP/README.md

 ﻿# MERN-todoAPP

-o Do List Application , build with TypeScript, React, NextJS, MongoDB, NodeJS, TailwindCSS
+To Do List Application , build with TypeScript, React, NextJS, MongoDB, NodeJS, TailwindCSS